shreyaskr422/dotfiles/README.md

-Okay, here is an ultra-minimalist version focusing purely on the commands and essential steps from your original notes.
+Okey, here is the minimalist version .

 ```markdown
 # Dotfiles Setup